BogdanPaul15/enigma-machine/README.md

 The config matrix will be modified according to the rotor parameter.

 Example: \
-If the first two lines from the config matrix contains the configuration of the first rotor, for example \
+If the first two lines from the config matrix contain the configuration of the first rotor, for example \
 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z \
 E K M F L G D Q V Z N T O W Y H X U S P A I B R C J \
 and we apply the function: \